wblair8689/AgentZero/PROJECT_STATUS.md

 ## CI/CD Pipeline Status
 - Cloud Build integration active
 - Configured for automated testing with Jest and Cucumber
+- Updated dependencies to be compatible with Node.js 19 environment
 - Optimized builder configuration to use compatible versions (Node.js 19 with Cucumber 9.6.0)
 - Working on resolving deployment and testing pipeline issues